-Binding limitations: Measurement of Sb or W in seawater is not recommended.
-Measurement of Se is not straight forward: Se(IV) binds quantitatively, but Se(VI) also binds inefficiently.
+Binding limitations: Weakly binding cations, such as Ca and Mg, can usually only be measured using short deployment times of a day.
+Measurement of Sb or W in seawater is not recommended.
+Measurement of Se is not straight forward: Se(IV) binds quantitatively, but Se(VI) binds inefficiently.
 Consequently total Se and Se(IV) cannot be estimated accurately unless the proportion of Se(VI) present in solution is low.